whitneyburton/portfolios/students/1606-back/brian-heim/template.md

   Learn an agile approach to building software

-#### (evaluation comments)
+#### Evaluation Comments

-#### (evaluation scores)
+#### Evaluation Scores

-#### (feedback to me)
+#### Feedback to me

   Project Partner: Brendan Dillon

-   "Working with Brian on Black Thursday was a great experience.
+*  "Working with Brian on Black Thursday was a great experience.
 I was amazed by his ability to communicate ideas clearly and keep our understanding of the project straight.
 Before working with Brian, I hadn't done much pairing, but we wound up pairing about half of the time on this project.
 It went really well, thanks to Brian's friendly demeanor, strong communication, and persistance.
 The only thing I would recommend that he work on is developing a more efficient workflow and figuring out how to more quickly get code from his head on to the screen." -Brendan Dillon

 ## Community